reimagined/resolve/docs/modules/authentication.md

 ## Add the Required API Handlers

-In your application, you need to manually implement [API handlers](../api-handlers.md) for user registration, login, and other authentication-related actions.
+In your application, you need to implement [API handlers](../api-handlers.md) for user registration, login, and other authentication-related actions.
 For example, the code sample below demonstrates a user registration handler.

 ```js title="auth/route_register_callback.js"
 import jwt from 'jsonwebtoken'